JetBrains/kotlin-multiplatform-dev-docs/topics/tools/multiplatform-dsl-reference.md

 ## Language settings

-The `languageSettings {}` block of a source set defines certain aspects of project analysis and build.
+The `languageSettings {}` block in a source set defines certain aspects of project analysis and compilation.
+Use the `languageSettings {}` block only to configure settings that apply specifically to a shared source set.
+For all other cases, use the `compilerOptions {}` block to [configure compiler options](#compiler-options) at the extension or target level.

 The following language settings are available:

 | **Name**                | **Description**                                                                                                                                                                 |
 |-------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|